 Attendance and interaction with peers in the workshops and with on-line content.

 Group work (20%)

 Students will participate in an infectious disease outbreak investigation and will contribute to a range of activities including hypothesis generating questions, and analysis of data.
 Students will be provided with important information and clues in order to solve the outbreak, and will be required to provide written answers to each clue.

-Quizzes throughout the semester will aid students in monitoring their understanding of key concepts and principles for the topic areas.
+Quizzes will aid students in monitoring their understanding of key concepts and principles for the topic areas.